MAHTEP/TEMOA-Italy/TEMOA-Italy/README.md

 Ensure you have the **temoa virtual environment** installed and activated in the console to guarantee compatibility with all dependencies.

+## Repository Content

+The GitHub repository includes several SQL codes, together with their associated SQLite databases and results.
+Each model is generated, preprocessed, and postprocessed with the same algorithms described in this guide, simply by pointing the scripts to the corresponding `.sql` and `.sqlite` file names.

+### Full model

+- **TEMOA_Italy** is the full multi-sectorial model, representing all the sectors of the Italian energy system.
+It adopts a single spatial region and a time horizon from 2006 to 2050.

+### Sectoral models

+- **Commercial_Agriculture, Hydrogen_Sequestration, Industry, Residential, Transport** sectoral codes include the same data as the corresponding sectors of TEMOA_Italy.
+They are intended to be used for **testing model changes** and do not produce significative results, since they do not represent, for instance, prices and constraints related to the input commodities of such sectors.
+They also adopt a single spatial region and a time horizon from 2006 to 2050.
+- **Power** includes the same data as the TEMOA-Italy power sector, integrated with a simplified modeling of the prices of the input commodities.
+It can therefore be used as a **stand-alone model** of the Italian power sector only, implemented on a single spatial region and a time horizon from 2006 to 2050.

+### Multi-regional models

+- **Power_20R** and **Power_Hydrogen_20R** are multi-regional implementations of the power sector and of the power and hydrogen sectors, respectively.
+They adopt **20 spatial regions**, corresponding to the 20 Italian administrative regions, and a time horizon from 2022 to 2050.

 # Database Generator

 ## Overview